 But how can you make sure Google and other search engines find your business relevant?
 Start by making sure you’re targeting keywords or phrases that potential local shoppers might be searching for.

-For example, if you sell kitchen accessories at your boutique that’s located in Brooklyn, NY, you’ll want to focus on keywords and phrases such as “kitchen accessories store Brooklyn” or “kitchen accessories Brooklyn,” or you could drill down even further to specific products that your target customers might search for.
+For example, if you sell kitchen accessories at your boutique located in Brooklyn, New York, you’ll want to focus on keywords and phrases such as “kitchen accessories store Brooklyn” or “kitchen accessories Brooklyn,” or you could drill down even further to specific products that your target customers might search for.
 “Wooden cutting board Brooklyn,” “salad bowl Brooklyn,” and “ceramic bowl Brooklyn” are a few examples.

 The best ways to let Google know about your business’ relevance are: